 If the numbers of origins and destinations are equal, then the corresponding matrix is square.
 By definition, for each entry on the diagonal the origin and destination coincide.
 However, the matrix is not symmetrical, meaning the entry for origin o to destination d is not the same as the entry for origin d to origin o, since a return route of a shortest route in most cases is a different one.

-In the API response, a routing matrix is represented as a one-dimensional array.
+The API response represents a routing matrix as a one-dimensional array.
 Each entry at position k corresponds to an entry in the matrix at row i and column j by the formula:

 k = M · i + j.

 That is, the first M entries are the first row, the next M entries are the second row, and so on.